FAQs on companies income tax (CIT) returns in Nigeria

 6. How do I file a CIT return?

 • Step 3: Appoint an external auditor to review the accounts and issue an audited financial statement.
-An external auditor can also assist in providing statement for companies that are yet to commence business.
+An external auditor can also assist in providing a statement of affairs for companies that have not started business.

 • Step 3: Visit the taxpayer’s account on FIRS portal TaxPro Max.
-Insert the figures for each section of the online CIT form and file the returns.
+Insert the figures for each section of the CIT form, schedules and submit the returns.
 A taxpayer may complete this step or seek the services of a tax consultant.

-• Step 4: Pay the CIT amount at any of the banks designated for tax collection.
-The amount payable depends on whether the company has an unutilised withholding tax (WHT) credit.
+• Step 4: Pay the amount due.
+The sum payable depends on whether the company has an unutilised withholding tax (WHT) credit.
 See further explanation in Question 8 below.

 There are two additional returns that may accompany the CIT return.
 They are the tertiary education tax (TET) returns and the transfer pricing (TP) returns.
 The tertiary education tax is levied on a company registered in Nigeria at the rate of 3% of the assessable profit, effective September 1 2023.
+TET return is a form showing the TET details such as assessable profit, rate of tax and TET payable of a company.
 TET is payable within 60 days of an assessment notice from FIRS.
-In practice, many companies pay TET on a self-assessment basis together with their CIT.
+In practice, companies usually pay TET on a self-assessment basis together with the CIT.
 Nevertheless, non-resident companies and unincorporated businesses are exempt from tertiary education tax.
-TET return is a form showing the TET details such as assessable profit, rate of tax and TET payable of a company.
-TP returns would be required for companies with connected persons.

 7. A company reported accounting loss and taxable loss in a year, should the company still file a CIT return?

 Yes.
-Every company is required to file a return with Federal Internal Revenue Service (FIRS) even if the company;
+Every company must file a return with Federal Internal Revenue Service (FIRS) even if the company;

 • is exempt by the law from paying tax.